 Blockchain for Provenance and Traceability

-ScienceSoft applies 33-year experience in IT and proficiency in supply chain management and blockchain development to design and build robust blockchain solutions for provenance and traceability.
+ScienceSoft applies 34 years of experience in IT and proficiency in supply chain management and blockchain development to design and build robust blockchain solutions for provenance and traceability.

 Blockchain for Provenance and Traceability: The Essence

 When used for provenance and traceability, blockchain provides full visibility of goods-related data and transactions, facilitates tracking of products provenance, helps assure goods authenticity and origin, prevent fraud and counterfeiting.

 The global blockchain market was estimated at $6 billion in 2021.
 It is forecasted to reach $56.7 billion by 2026 at a CAGR of 56.9%.
 Increasing demand for facilitated tracking of inventory and asset provenance and end-to-end traceability of goods-related events and transactions is the main driver for the popularity of specialized blockchain solutions across various industries, from food manufacturing and fashion retail to healthcare and real estate.

 In the blockchain network for provenance and traceability, once validated and encrypted, data and transactions are stored in timestamped blocks linked in chronological order.
 The blocks form an immutable distributed ledger that serves as a database shared by multiple authorized parties and provides a single source of truth to verify the provenance of assets and inventory.
 Network participants interact with the distributed ledger to transact and trace data using role-specific web applications.

 Main use cases